Kolia56/ajax-security-hass/README.md

 ### Security Recommendations
 - Use a strong, unique password for your Ajax account
-- Enable two-factor authentication on your Ajax account if available
+- ⚠️ **Two-factor authentication (2FA) is not yet supported** - you must disable 2FA on your Ajax account to use this integration
 - Ensure your Home Assistant instance is properly secured (HTTPS, strong passwords, firewall)
 - Keep Home Assistant and this integration up to date